igorkasyanchuk/wrapped_print/README.md

 ## Usage

-You can do a simple configuration to the gem:
+You can do a simple configuration to the gem (config/initializers/wrapped_print.rb):

 ```ruby
 WrappedPrint.setup do |config|